auchenberg/kenneth.io/source/_posts/2013-04-01-introducing-helpmate.markdown

 layout: post
 title: Introducing Helpmate.
 date: 2013-04-01 21:32
-published: false
 comments: true
 categories:
 ---

-A few months back I was setting in [Jacob Bøtter](http://heutedenkenmorgenfertig.com/)'s kitchen discusing what it would take to disrupt postal services and ultimately eradicate letters for good.
+A few months back I was sitting in [Jacob Bøtter](http://heutedenkenmorgenfertig.com/)'s kitchen discusing what it would take to disrupt postal services and ultimately eradicate letters for good.

-{% img images/helpmate.jpg %}
+{% img /images/helpmate.jpg %}

 <!--more-->